Project-42/Victor_CV/README.md

 ▪ Design and maintenance activities including patching and Database Refresh

-▪ Database Performance tuning and daily issues troubleshooting and root cause analysis (RCA)
+▪ Database Performance tuning, issues troubleshooting and root cause analysis (RCA)

-▪ Resolution of escalated issues in critical situations with constant commication with the customer technology stakeholders
+▪ Resolution of escalated issues in critical situations with constant communication with the customer technology stakeholders

-▪ System analysis and reporting

 ▪ Knowledge management

 ▪ Training and presentations development and delivering of different Oracle Technologies

 <br><br>

 **Oracle Control Centre Engineer (Tier 2)** <br>
 **@ Oracle (Teleperformance)** | Linlithgow | _Oct 2012 - Jun 2014_

 ▪ Global Partner Support: Provided remote support and system administration for a wide range of worldwide customers as part of an Advanced Monitoring and Resolution project.

 ▪ Multilingual Communication: Delivered technical support in both English and Spanish, maintaining professionalism across diverse partner regions.
 <br><br>